bartobri/bitcoin-toolkit/README.md

 Public keys can only be derived from a private key.
 Input for the pubkey subcommand should be in the form of a private key or data from which a private key can be derived.

-Print the public key in address format:
+Print the public key in standard address format:
 ```
 $ echo "L4zz3k4TS2Rg4vchjGx7XUhyUschidxmevFnvAL7z8Ru78XcDaHU" | btk pubkey
 12UNVuALofDnkCB1rznUY7iCP3T5xeyJur
 ```

-Print the public key in uncompressed address format:
+Print the public key in uncompressed standard address format:
 ```
 $ echo "L4zz3k4TS2Rg4vchjGx7XUhyUschidxmevFnvAL7z8Ru78XcDaHU" | btk pubkey -U
 1Ecpnmz2no5MuKp6hpkgcPSbA71bRij46y